ZSTF/entWatch/README.md

 $ ze_ut2004_convoy_v2_1.cfg
 ```

-If you don't see your map listed feel free to submit your own config or ask us nicely to build you one!
+If you don't see your map listed here feel free to submit your own config or ask us nicely to build you one!